OmniFlix/launchpad-contracts/contracts/minters/multi-mint-oem/README.md

 # Overview of the Multi Mint Open Edition Minter (MM-OEM) Contract

-The Multi Mint Open Edition Minter (MM-OEM) contract is an advanced version of the Open Edition Minter (OEM) contract, designed to support multiple NFT mints within the same collection.
-This contract introduces the concept of "drops," allowing for greater flexibility and configurability in the minting process.
+The Multi Mint Open Edition Minter (MM-OEM) contract is an advanced version of the Open Edition Minter (OEM) contract, designed to support multiple NFT mint instances within the same collection.
+This contract introduces the concept of **"mint_instances"**, providing greater flexibility and configurability in the minting process.

-Key features of the MM-OEM contract include:
+## Key Features of MM-OEM

-- **Configurable Drops**: Unlike typical OEM contracts that manage a single mint, the MM-OEM contract allows users to configure multiple NFT mints, known as "drops," within the same contract and collection.
-Each drop can have its own parameters, providing enhanced flexibility for creators.
+- **Multiple Mint Instances**: Manage several NFT configurations, called **mint_instances**, within a single contract and collection.
+- **Custom Parameters Per Mint Instance**: Each mint_instance can have unique attributes like price, supply, and access controls.
-- **Predefined Metadata**: Uses predefined metadata for each drop, ensuring consistency and simplifying the minting process.
+- **Predefined Metadata**: Ensures each mint_instance has consistent and pre-set metadata.
-- **Integration with Whitelisting Contracts**: MM-OEM contracts are compatible with whitelisting contracts, enabling private minting rounds before opening to the public.
-This feature supports controlled access and tiered release strategies.
-- **Public and Private Minting Rounds**: Facilitates both private and public minting rounds for each drop, giving creators the ability to manage and sequence their NFT releases effectively.
+- **Public and Private Minting**: Allows both private (whitelisted) and public minting phases, configurable for each mint_instance.
-- **Single Contract Management**: Manages multiple NFT mints under a single contract, streamlining the deployment and management processes.
+- **Single Contract Management**: Streamlines operations by managing all mint_instances and their NFTs under one contract.

-This contract is ideal for creators looking to release multiple NFT drops within a single collection, leveraging the benefits of both private and public minting phases while maintaining control over the minting parameters for each drop.
+This contract is ideal for creators looking to release multiple NFT configurations within a single collection, leveraging the benefits of both private and public minting phases while maintaining control over minting parameters for each mint_instance.

-#### Drop
+---

+## Mint Instance

-Drop is a configuration for a set of tokens.
+A **mint instance** is a configuration for a specific set of tokens.
 It includes the following parameters:

 - `token_details`: Token details such as name, description, and preview_uri.
 - `price`: The price of the token.
-- `start_time`: The start time of the trading.
+- `start_time`: The start time of minting.
-- `end_time`: The end time of the trading.
+- `end_time`: The end time of minting.
-- `num_tokens`: The maximum supply of the token.
+- `num_tokens`: The maximum supply of tokens in this mint_instance.
-- `per_address_limit` : The maximum number of tokens that can be minted by a single address.
+- `per_address_limit`: The maximum number of tokens that can be minted by a single address.

+---

+## Contract Interactions

+This section outlines how users and administrators interact with the MM-OEM contract.
+While some actions are part of the initial setup (e.g., instantiation), others are executable messages that modify or interact with the contract during its lifecycle.

-#### Instantiate
+### Instantiate

-Similar to the Minter contract, the creator is required to send Collection details.
-This process initiates the creation of an NFT collection.
-It's important to note that the contract begins without any drop, meaning neither the creator nor the user can mint an NFT without the creator initiating the first drop.
+The instantiation process initializes the contract.
+This step sets up the NFT collection metadata and prepares the contract for future interactions.
+It is important to note that **instantiation is not an executable message**; it is a one-time action performed when deploying the contract.

+**Details:**
+- The creator must provide the collection's details during instantiation.
+- After instantiation, the contract does not include any mint instances.
+The creator must initiate the first mint_instance before NFTs can be minted.

+---

-### NewDrop
+### CreateMintInstance

-- This function allows the `admin` to create a new drop with the given parameters.
-The `admin` can create multiple drops with different parameters.
-Active drop will be changed to the new drop.
-But the previous drop will be still active for minting.
+This function allows the `admin` to create a new mint_instance with the given parameters.
+Once created, the mint_instance is added to the collection and becomes the active mint_instance.
+However, previous mint_instances remain active for minting unless explicitly paused or removed.

+**Details:**
-    - `token_details`: New token details such as name, symbol, description, and preview_uri.
+- `token_details`: Includes the name, symbol, description, and preview URI of the new NFT series.
-    - `config`: New configuration for the new drop.
-It includes the following parameters:
-        - `price`: The price of the token.
-        - `start_time`: The start time of the trading.
-        - `end_time`: The end time of the trading.
-        - `num_tokens`: The maximum supply of the token.
-        - `per_address_limit` : The maximum number of tokens that can be minted by a single address.
+- `config`: Specifies the parameters for the mint_instance, such as price, supply, and timeframes.

+---

 ### Mint

-- There are two types of minting: `Mint{}` and `AdminMint{}`
+There are two types of minting actions:

-- `Mint{}`: This option is for users who want to own the NFT, and they need to pay the active price at that time.
-    - `drop_id`: The id of the drop to mint.
-OPTIONAL.
-If not provided, it will mint the active drop.
-- `AdminMint{}`: As the name suggests, this option is specifically for admin to mint a token.
-Admins have the ability to determine the recipient.
-Admins are not subject to address limits or private mint checks, and this action does not require a payment.
-    - `drop_id`: The id of the drop to mint.
-OPTIONAL.
-If not provided, it will mint the active drop.
-    - `recipient`: The address of the recipient.
+1. **`Mint{}`**: Users mint NFTs by paying the specified price for the active mint_instance.
+    - **Example Input**:
+      ```json
+      {
+        "mint_instance_id": "1"
+      }
+      ```

+2. **`AdminMint{}`**: Admins mint NFTs without payment or restrictions, optionally specifying the recipient.

+---

+### Administrative Functions

-### UpdateRoyaltyRatio
+#### UpdateRoyaltyRatio
 - This function allows the `admin` to update the royalty ratio for the NFTs.
-The `admin` can set the royalty ratio for the NFTs.
-The ratio is a string of decimal number.
-Every drop can have a different ratio.
+    - `ratio`: The new royalty ratio (as a string representing a decimal number).
-    - `ratio`: The ratio of the royalty.
-    - `drop_id`: The id of the drop to mint.
+    - `mint_instance_id`: The id of the instance.
 OPTIONAL.
-If not provided, it will update the active drop.
+If not provided, it updates the active instance.

-### UpdateMintPrice
+#### UpdateMintPrice

-- This function allows the `admin` to update the mint price of the specified drop.
+- This function allows the `admin` to update the mint price for the specified mint_instance.
-    - `mint_price`: The price of the token.
+    - `mint_price`: The new price of the token.
-    - `drop_id`: The id of the drop to mint.
+    - `mint_instance_id`: The id of the mint_instance to update.
 OPTIONAL.
-If not provided, it will update the active drop.
+If not provided, it updates the active mint_instance.

-### UpdateWhitelistAddress
+#### UpdateWhitelistAddress

-- This function allows the `admin` to update the whitelist address for the specified drop.
-Provided address should correspond to a whitelist contract and private minting should not be initiated yet.
+- This function allows the `admin` to set or update the whitelist contract address for the specified mint_instance.
     - `address`: The address of the whitelist contract.
-    - `drop_id`: The id of the drop to mint.
+    - `mint_instance_id`: The id of the mint_instance to update.
 OPTIONAL.
-If not provided, it will update the active drop.
+If not provided, it updates the active mint_instance.

-### Pause
+#### Pause / Unpause

-- This function allows the `admin` to pause the minting process.
+- **Pause**: Allows the `admin` to pause the minting process.
 When paused, no new tokens can be minted.

-### Unpause

-- This function allows the `admin` to resume the minting process after it has been paused.
+- **Unpause**: Allows the `admin` to resume minting after it has been paused.

-### SetPausers
+#### SetPausers

-- This function allows the `admin` to set the pausers list.
-The pausers are the addresses that can pause and unpause the minting process.
-Full list of pausers should be sent at every update.
+- This function allows the `admin` to designate specific accounts as "pausers."
-    - `pausers`: List of pausers.
+    - `pausers`: A list of pauser addresses.

-### RemoveDrop
+#### RemoveMintInstance

-- This function allows the `admin` to remove the drop.
-The `admin` can remove the drop with the given id.
-The `admin` can remove the drop only if the drop has not minted any NFTs.
-Upon removal, the active drop will be changed to the previous drop.
-Drop id of removed drop will not be reused.
+- This function allows the `admin` to remove a mint_instance.
+This is only possible if no tokens have been minted for that instance.
+    - Upon removal, the active mint_instance will switch to the previous one.
+Removed mint_instance IDs will not be reused.

-### UpdateRoyaltyReceivers
+#### UpdateRoyaltyReceivers

-- This function allows the `admin` to update the royalty receivers for the NFTs.
-Royalty receivers are the addresses that will receive the royalty with their corresponding weights.
+- Allows the `admin` to set or update the royalty receivers and their respective weights.
-    - `receivers`: The list of receivers with their weights.
+    - `receivers`: List of receiver addresses with corresponding weights.

-### UpdateDenom
+#### UpdateDenom

-- This function allows the `admin` to update the denom details.
-The `admin` can update the name, description, and preview_uri of the denom.
+- This function allows the `admin` to modify metadata for the NFT collection (denom).
     - `collection_name`: The name of the collection.
     - `description`: The description of the collection.
-    - `preview_uri`: The URI for the preview image of the collection.
+    - `preview_uri`: URI for the collection's preview image.

-### PurgeDenom
+#### PurgeDenom

-- This function allows the `admin` to purge the collection.
-The `admin` can purge the collection only if the collection has not minted any NFTs.
-Upon purging, the collection will be removed.
+- This function permanently removes the collection (denom).
+Only possible if no NFTs have been minted in the collection.

-### UpdateAdmin
+#### UpdateAdmin

-- This function allows the `admin` to update the admin address.
+- Changes the admin address to a new one.

-    - `admin`: The address of the new admin.
+    - `admin`: The new admin's address.

-### UpdatePaymentCollector
+#### UpdatePaymentCollector

-- This function allows the `admin` to update the payment collector address.
+- Updates the address that collects payments for minting.

-    - `payment_collector`: The address of the new payment collector.
+    - `payment_collector`: The new payment collector's address.

+---

+## Terminology Reference

+### Active Mint Instance
+The most recently created mint_instance.
+Its ID is the highest and is automatically set as the active one.

+### Whitelist Contract
+An external contract that manages private access for specific minting phases, enabling controlled or early access to certain users.

+### Denom
+Short for **denomination**, representing the entire NFT collection managed by the contract.
+Includes metadata like name, description, and preview URI.

+### Royalty Ratio
+A percentage or proportion of secondary sales revenue allocated to the royalty receivers.

+### Pausers
+Designated accounts authorized to pause and resume minting operations.

+### Royalty Receivers
+Addresses that receive royalties from secondary sales, with assigned weights determining their share.

+### Admin
+The address with administrative control over the contract, including creating mint_instances and updating contract parameters.

+---

+This contract empowers creators with versatile minting tools, ensuring streamlined NFT drops, robust configurations, and dynamic management capabilities.